tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 ## Evolving Bulletproof Protocols

-Interstellar [[24]] recently introduced the Programmable Constraint Systems for Bulletproofs [[23]], an evolution of [Protocol 3!](#protocol-3---zero-knowledge-proof-for-arithmetic-circuits), extending it to support proving arbitrary statements in zero-knowledge using a constraint system, bypassing arithmetic circuits altogether.
+Interstellar [[24]] recently introduced the Programmable Constraint Systems for Bulletproofs [[23]], an evolution of [Zero-Knowledge Proof for Arithmetic Circuits](#zero-knowledge-proof-for-arithmetic-circuits), extending it to support proving arbitrary statements in zero-knowledge using a constraint system, bypassing arithmetic circuits altogether.
 They provide an Application Programmers Interface (API) for building a constraint system directly, without the need to construct arithmetic expressions and then transform them into constraints.
 The Bulletproof constraint system proofs are then used as building blocks for a confidential assets protocol called Cloak.

 The constraint system has three kinds of variables: